orryverducci/StreamSDR/docs/installing.md

 ## Docker

 StreamSDR provides a Docker image that can be used to run the app within a container.
-Although Docker supports multiple operating systems StreamSDR only supports being run in a container on Linux systems due to the need to access hardware (i.e. SDR devices) connected to the system.
+Although Docker supports multiple operating systems, StreamSDR only supports being run in a container on Linux systems due to the need to access hardware (i.e. SDR devices) connected to the system.

 To run StreamSDR in Docker: